iliapopov17/dstu/README.md

 |--------|-------|--------|
 |<img src="https://github.com/iliapopov17/Detailed-Sequences-for-Trees-Unblemished/blob/main/imgs/second%20tree.jpg" width="100%">|<img src="https://github.com/iliapopov17/Detailed-Sequences-for-Trees-Unblemished/blob/main/imgs/third%20tree.jpg" width="100%">|<img src="https://github.com/iliapopov17/Detailed-Sequences-for-Trees-Unblemished/blob/main/imgs/first%20tree.jpg" width="100%">|

 DSTU allows easy and simple annotation of phylogenetic trees.
+See the examples above:
-The best tree contains information about the hosts from which the virus was isolated and the full names of the viruses.
-The so-so tree contains the same information, but is colour annotated with randomly generated colours.
-The worst tree contains only accession numbers on its leaves.
+- The best tree contains information about the hosts from which the virus was isolated and the full names of the viruses.
+- The so-so tree contains the same information, but is colour annotated with randomly generated colours.
+- The worst tree contains only accession numbers on its leaves.

 ## Features
 ### Sequence Downloading